0xArtpc/nessuskeygenerator/README.md

-# Nessus Professional Key Generator
+# Nessus Any Key Generator

 This Python script allows you to generate Nessus Professional Keys directly without having to fill out the registration form.
 It simplifies the process and makes it more convenient for users to get started with Nessus.